api-platform/docs/core/push-relations.md

 Using this feature maximises HTTP cache hits for your API resources.
 For best performance, this feature should be used in conjunction with [the built-in HTTP cache invalidation system (based on Varnish)](performance.md#enabling-the-built-in-http-cache-invalidation-system).

+Make sure that you have Symfony HTTP Client installed: `composer require symfony/http-client`.